-If the 2nd score is between 221-232, a candidate may be permitted to student teach-with the written agreement that they understand no license endorsement will be granted until a minimum score of 233 is achieved.
-If the 2nd attempt results in a score that is less than 221, but the initial score was 221 or above, the student teacher candidate may be permitted to student teach-with the written agreement that they understand no license endorsement will be granted until a minimum score of 233 is achieved.
+If the 1st attempt is not successful (less than 233), a candidate may be permitted to student teach-with the written agreement that they understand no license endorsement will be granted until a minimum score of 233 is achieved.

-Upon successful completion of student teaching, the candidate may be eligible for the bachelor's degree; however, the license endorsement will not be granted until a passing FORT score is received by Marquette University.
+Upon successful completion of student teaching, the candidate will be eligible for the bachelor's degree; however, the license endorsement will not be granted until a passing FORT score is received by Marquette University.